-If you would like to collaborate or discuss on any of my ongoing projects, feel free to get in touch.
-This includes bright undergrads who are looking for a tutorial work mentor.
+My research delves into the intricate relationship between the economics and security of distributed systems, such as cryptocurrencies.
+If you want to collaborate or discuss my research interests, feel free to get in touch.
+This includes bright undergrads looking for a tutorial work mentor.

 |Aug 30, 2023||The Vulnerable Nature of Decentralized Governance in DeFi was accepted to DeFi23.|